learnk8s/learnk8s.io/src/troblueshooting/content.md

 The surprising news is that Service and Deployment aren't connected at all.

-Instead, the Service points the Pods directly and skips the Deployment all together.
+Instead, the Service points to the Pods directly and skips the Deployment altogether.

-So what you should pay attention to is how the Pods and the Service related to each other.
+So what you should pay attention to is how the Pods and the Service are related to each other.

 You should remember three things: